kevinctofel/excellent_stream/src/drafts/November-30-2024.md

 Watched another 4 episodes of The Big Bang Theory: Season 1.
 Installed and configured Timeshift for system backups on my Linux laptop.
 Set up a network share on homelab server to eventually store backups; Timeshift doesn't save snapshots to network drives.

 Wednesday:
 More Big Bang Theory, almost done with S:2.
-Worked on Asteriods in Python to add bullet shooting.
+Worked on Asteroids in Python to add bullet shooting.
 No collision detection with the asteriods yet, but that's the next step.
 Started reading ["Building a Second Brain" by Tiago Forte](https://www.buildingasecondbrain.com/book) on my Onyx Boox Palma.

 Ideas, Projects and upcoming To-Do's: